Violence against Women and the Wider Story and Implications.

-7. Countries that are extractive, exploitative and colonial in approach (that means every single so called developed nation in the world, so that probably means you….) are the absolute foundation of abuse against the Mother, all mothers, all women, all minorities and everyone who lives outside elite privileged spheres.
+Countries that are extractive, exploitative and colonial in approach (that means every single so called developed nation in the world) are the absolute foundation of abuse against the Mother, all mothers, all women, all minorities and everyone who lives outside elite privileged spheres.

 Decolonisation is a thing.
 A huge thing.

 Search for it online, learn about it, let’s make it our main life goal.
 Everything we live and experience has been moulded for us via the extraction … Sipping coffee right now?
 Yep - everything!
 (Unless you are one of the increasing number of people who are already on the journey in which case, cheers!)

 Recap.
 The Istanbul convention isn’t just something that might protect some (particularly vulnerable) woman from abuse, it’s is a psychological symbol and reminder of an essential part of the rights of all to stand up against all kinds of inequality, discrimination, exploitation and extractive colonialism.

 I have a child and a garden to tend.